SumoLogic/sumologic-documentation/docs/observability/root-cause-explorer.md

 1. View an alert indicating that "ELB 5xx (unhealthy targets) has spiked in AWS account = 1234".
 This could be an alert on CloudWatch metrics triggered by a Sumo Logic monitor.
 1. In AWS Observability, navigate to the AWS account = 1234.
-1. In AWS Observability, launch the Root Cause Explorer tab from AWS account = 1234 node.

 In Root Cause Explorer, perform the following steps: